Pakistani clothing: Sindh

+Sindhi style Salwar Khamis are common everyday dress nowadays, Sindhi Salwar/Suthan is wider at waist and gets narrower below knees till ankles where it is loosely fitted, second style of salwar is Kancha which has very wide (Pancha) ankle-cuffs, used to be worn back in time, the third style of Shalwar has very less pleats or no pleats at all but is loose like pajamo.
+Sindhi Khamis is usually shorter, before the adoption of Khamis, Sindhi men used to wear Short angrakho called Angelo, later Sindhi Pehran/Pehriyan (a collarless Kurta tunic) tied at one side or in center resembling Sindhi Angelo was common, both Angelo and Pehriyan were sometimes embroidered with Sindhi embroideries and mirrorwork, Sindhi men also wear embroidered vests under the Khamis called "Ganji", while the different waistcoats (Koti, Sadri, Gidi, Kaba) were worn over tunics.
+Some men in rural areas wear Sindhi lungi (only muslims) called "Godd", whereas hindus wore Dhoti or Treto while others wore tight fitting pajamas and a long Jama, the rich men wore Sherwanis with gold buttons.
+With clothes Sindhi men wore Sindhi Patko, Pagg or Phento (turbans), youngsters wore Sindhi cap, men carried Ajrak or any other locally made shawls/handkerchief were carried on shoulders.

 Punjab

 Punjabi men wear the straight cut Punjabi shalwar kameez, kurta, or shalwar.
 Dhoti, lungi, or tehmat are often worn in rural areas.
 Other Punjabi shalwar styles include the Pothohari shalwar, Multani shalwar, Dhoti shalwar, and the Bahawalpuri shalwar which is very wide and baggy with many folds.
 Turban of a thin cloth is also worn especially in rural areas of Punjab where it is called pagri.
 Footwear include the khussa and Peshawari chappal, which is also widely worn.

 Khyber Pakhtunkhwa

 Pashtun dress differ according to region but usually people wear traditional Peshawari chappal as footwear and a Pakol or turban as headwear.
 The traditional male Pashtun dress includes the Khet partug, Peshawari shalwar, and the Patke tunban.
 Males usually wear kufi, Peshawari cap, turban, or Pakol as traditional headgear.

 Gilgit-Baltistan

 Azad Kashmir

 The clothing of Azad Kashmir includes various styles of the shalwar kameez.
 It is called Pheran.